fouzdertech/business-suite-doc/troubleshooting/customer-support.md

 # Contacting Customer Support

-This guide will help you effectively reach out to CloudOnex support when you need assistance with Business Suite.
+This guide will help you effectively reach out to FouzderIT support when you need assistance with Business Suite.

 ## Before Contacting Support